benznest/flutter_bx_exchange/README.md

 ### Create Order

-Create order to market require Create Order permission.
+Create order to market require CREATE ORDER permission.
 This method use Create Order API key.
 The parameter require pairing id, tradeType, amount, rate.
 2FA is a optional.